 SpA can be associated with psoriasis and inflammatory bowel disease.
 Another important association relates to the eye.
 Uveitis commonly occurs in patients with this condition.
-Uveitis commonly occurs in patients with Spondyloarthritis

 A newer SpA classification system recognizes two broader categories that encompass the full range of SpA: axial spondyloarthritis and peripheral spondyloarthritis.